 Whether your dog has a decreased or increased appetite, adding liquid calories and nutrients in the form of raw goat's milk, kefir, and bone broth is always a great idea.
 It's a super-easy way to give them the extra calories and nutrients that they need.

 More often than not, owners often keep the dog inside when they are in heat.
 While this is okay for some lower drive dogs, high drive dogs still need physical stimulation.
 Take your girl on walks but make sure to keep them leashed if they do not have a reliable recall.
 Canine conditioning & fitness with balancing discs (Fit Paws) and horse feeders can also add some spice.
 Exercise can also help them with menstrual cramps, just like it does with people who menstruate.

 If you can't get outside for whatever reason, you can also provide mental enrichment through puzzle toys, toppls, and chews, adding more calories if they lack an appetite.

 Herbs can support a bitch through her season, such as a raspberry leaf.
 Raspberry leaf relieves menstrual pains, back pain and is a fantastic strengthener and toner for the uterus.
 This can also help humans who menstruate since there's been so much literature showing its effects of helping PMS symptoms, cramps, and nausea.
 In addition, the constituents in this herb help tone and tighten muscles in the pelvic area, including your uterus walls, making delivery easier.
 I usually add around a teaspoon of organic leaves to her food or make a tea for her and flood her food with it.
 A quality place to source herbs from is Mountain Rose Herbs.

 disclaimer: Any information shared is to be used at your own discretion.
 Information shared is what I personally have learned through my own independent research as well as formal education.
-I am not a licensed veterinarian, and any information shared is not intended to replace a holistic or integrative veterinarian's advice.
+I am not a licensed veterinarian and this information is not intended to replace veterinary advice.